mvrdevelopment/gdtf-din-spec/gdtf-spec.md

-The dimension XML attributes of model (see [table 32](#user-content-table-32 )) are always used, no matter the scaling and ratio of the 3ds file.
+The dimension XML attributes of model (see [table 32](#user-content-table-32 )) are always used, no matter the scaling and ratio of the mesh file.
 The mesh is explicitly scaled to this dimension.
 The length defines the dimension of the model on the X axis, the width on the Y axis and the height on the Z axis.